 A bulky size that can take up space on the boat

-When full it can be a bit of a weight to carry over distances
+When full it can be heavy to carry over distances

-First up, as a carry tackle bag, its size means that it can be used as a carry-on bag when flying but offers an impressive 38 liter internal capacity for all your essentials.
-But just because it is made of polyester, don’t expect this bag to be a soft touch.
-Made from 1680 denier, it is durable with a waterproof, skid-resistant molded base to keep its shape.
-The roomy interior can take up to four large tackle boxes, which are included and there are two large and easy to access front pockets with internal fishing organizers for your tools and small bits, making it the best fishing tackle bag in our books.
+First up, as a soft tackle box, its size means that it can be used as a carry-on bag when flying but offers a 38 liter internal capacity for all your tackle.
+The 1680 denier polyester construction makes this fishing tackle bag durable and resistant to abrasions.
+Additionally, you’ll find a waterproof, skid-resistant molded base to keep its shape.
+The roomy interior can take up to four large tackle boxes, which are included.
+There are two large and easy-to-access front pocket storage compartments with internal fishing organizers for your tools and small bits, making it the best fishing tackle bag in our books.
 Read the in-depth review here.

 Made from durable polyester with a molded, waterproof base